Russell Island suburb profile

 Russell Island rental market trends

-The rental market on Russell Island has experienced moderate growth, with house rents increasing by 6.2% over the past year to $425 per week, while unit rents have remained stable at $220 per week.
-This stability in unit rents, combined with the island's unique lifestyle offerings, makes it an attractive option for renters seeking affordability and tranquility.
+The rental market in Russell Island has experienced moderate growth, with house rents increasing by 6.9% over the past year to $428 per week.
+Unit rents have remained stable at $220 per week.
+This stability, combined with the island's unique lifestyle offerings, makes Russell Island an attractive option for renters seeking affordability and tranquility.

 Suburbs near Russell Island